LiuYangyangSDU/BINDER/README.md

     --resolution/-r <int>         : resolution of Hi-C matrix (kb);

     --chromosome/-chr <string>    : chromosome of Hi-C matrix;

-    --normalization/-n <string>   : normalization method: 'SCN' [1], 'ICE' [2], 'KR' [3], 'sqrtVC' [1], default='SCN';

 **Optional**

     --output/-o <string>          : Output folder, the output result is saved in the BINDER_result folder by default;

+    --normalization/-n <string>   : normalization method: 'SCN' [1], 'ICE' [2], 'KR' [3], 'sqrtVC' [1], default='SCN';

 **Typical commands**

 The following command is an example:

-    python BINDER.py -m example_data/GM12878_50kb_chr22.txt -r 50 -chr chr22 -n SCN
+    python BINDER.py -m example_data/GM12878_50kb_chr22.txt -r 50 -chr 22

 **Output**

-(i) The result is saved in BINDER_result/Result.txt by default.
+(i) The result is saved in BINDER_result/Result.chr* by default.

-(ii) An example output is shown below (resolution=50kb, chr=chr22):
+(ii) An example output is shown below:

     Left_position	Right_position	Level	Type
-    17600000	18050000	2	Domain
+    17600000	18050000	3	domain
-    17600000	18250000	1	Domain
+    17600000	18250000	2	domain
-    17600000	18350000	0	Domain
+    17600000	18350000	1	domain

-The first and second columns indicate the left and right positions (bases) of TAD, the third column indicates the hierarchy of TAD (level of gaps is "non-level"), and the fourth column indicates whether the base pair interval is domain or gap.
+The first and second columns indicate the left and right positions (bp) of TAD, the third column indicates the hierarchy of TAD (level of gaps is "non-level"), and the fourth column indicates whether the base pair interval is domain or gap.

 **Changelog**